OpenLEADR/openleadr-rs/README.md

 ![codecov](https://codecov.io/gh/OpenLEADR/openleadr-rs/graph/badge.svg?token=BKQ0QW9G8H)
 [![Checks](https://github.com/OpenLEADR/openleadr-rs/actions/workflows/checks.yml/badge.svg)](https://github.com/OpenLEADR/openleadr-rs/actions/workflows/checks.yml)

-# OpenADR 3.0 and 3.1 in Rust
+# OpenADR 3.1 in Rust

 ![LF energy OpenLEADR logo](https://github.com/OpenLEADR/openleadr-rs/raw/refs/heads/main/openleadr-logo.svg)

 OpenADR is a protocol for automated demand-response in electricity grids, like dynamic pricing or load shedding.
 The [OpenADR alliance](https://www.openadr.org/) is responsible for the standard, which can be [downloaded](https://www.openadr.org/specification) free of charge.

-This repository contains an **OpenADR 3.0 client (VEN)** library and a **server (VTN)** implementation, both written in Rust.
+This repository contains an **OpenADR 3.1 client (VEN)** library and a **server (VTN)** implementation, both written in Rust.

-As of November 2025, **we've started implementing OpenADR 3.1** in the [`openadr3_1` branch](https://github.com/OpenLEADR/openleadr-rs/tree/openadr3_1).
-Once the changes are complete, we will merge them into the `main` branch and will discontinue support for OpenADR 3.0.
+From OpenLEADR version 0.2, we support OpenADR 3.1.
+Previous versions implement the OpenADR 3.0 standard.

-Please note that the changes of 3.1 compared to 3.0 are not backwards compatible.
+Please note that OpenADR 3.1 is not backwards compatible with OpenADR 3.0.
 At the moment, we don't plan to offer upgrade instructions as we don't expect a need for that.
 Feel free to reach out if this assumption seems wrong.